brkessler99/data_550_final/README.md

     directory.
 2. Navigate to the cloned repository.
 Set this as your working directory.
+3. Synchronize your local project directory with the `renv.lock` file to ensure that you have the correct R packages and versions for this analysis Do this by running the command `make install` in the RStudio terminal with a bash shell.
-3. Type the command `make` in the RStudio terminal with a bash shell to create the components of the report and compile `final_project_report.html` in your local final_project directory.
+4. Type the command `make` in the RStudio terminal with a bash shell to create the components of the report and compile `final_project_report.html` in your local final_project directory.
     Alternatively, open the Makefile to see what make commands are